KimDebroye/Entropy2099/BehoGuide.md

 ## Formation Composition

-> ⦿ The following are well tested combinations and therefore enlisted as a starting point.
+> ⦿ The following are well tested combinations and therefore enlisted as a starting point.<br />
 > ⦿ Nevertheless mixed combinations of enlisted ( as well as unlisted ) heroes/vehicles/weapons
   can be experimented with and may even yield a better outcome.